panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 Every time `views` prop is updated with a new number, `MovieViewsRealtime` renders.
 This triggers `Movie` rendering too, even if `title` and `releaseDate` remain the same.

-That's the right case to apply memoization on `Movie` component.
+This is the appropriate case for applying memoization to `Movie` component.

 Let's use the memoized component `MemoizedMovie` inside `MovieViewsRealtime` to prevent useless re-renderings: